APEX-AI/Docs/roadmap.md

 ### XEPA - AI for Smart Contracts

-XEPA will enter into the public to create smart contracts for exclusive relationships between brands and influencers.
+XEPA will make her first public appearance to create smart contracts for exclusive relationships between brands and influencers.

 ## Q2 - 2018